naclsn/sel/README.md

   at the first item and `repeat 1` can never 'lose' its unbounded charateristic safely

-Using the special symbol `_` at any point in a script will raise a report entry indicating what type is expected at this location.

 `-t` will give the type of the whole expression.

 ## Builtins